Jon R. Cavaiani: Biography

 Cavaiani spent three years in Berlin, Germany as the Senior Operations Sergeant Major for British, French and U.S. Forces.
 From August 1980 to May 1983, Cavaiani served with the 10th Special Forces Group at Fort Devens, Massachusetts, followed by service with the 11th Special Forces Group at Fort Meade, Maryland from summer 1983 to summer 1984.

-From 1984 to 1989, Cavaiani was assigned to the 1st Special Forces Operational Detachment – Delta (1st SFOD-D), or Delta Force at Fort Bragg, North Carolina culminating as the unit Command Sergeant-Major.
+In 1984 Cavaiani volunteered for and completed a specialized selection and operator training course for assignment to 1st Special Forces Operational Detachment – Delta (1st SFOD-D), or Delta Force at Fort Bragg, North Carolina serving as operator, team leader, troop sergeant major, culminating as a squadron Command Sergeant-Major.
 He retired from the Army in May 1990.

 Upon retiring, Cavaiani served as the 6th region director of the Congressional Medal of Honor Society.

 He graduated with honors from the culinary arts program in Columbia, California, where he and his wife Barbara lived.

 His numerous military decorations include the nation's highest award for valor, the Army Medal of Honor, Legion of Merit, Bronze Star Medal with 'V' for Valor device and one Oak Leaf Cluster, Purple Heart with one Oak Leaf Cluster, Meritorious Service Medal, Joint Service Commendation Medal, Army Commendation Medal with 'V' for Valor device and three Oak Leaf Clusters and the Prisoner of War Medal.

 Additionally, he was entitled to wear the Combat Infantryman Badge, the Pathfinder Badge and Master Parachutist Badge.

 Cavaiani was a freefall and static line jumpmaster with over 5,000 jumps all over the world.

-Cavaiani died on July 29, 2014, four days before his 71st birthday, in Stanford, California.
+Cavaiani died on 29 July 2014, four days before his 71st birthday, in Stanford, California.
 He had myelodysplastic syndrome.
 He is buried in Arlington National Cemetery.